 - Select the streaming service and press “OK.”, “Install” or “Download” depending on your device

 - Peacock is now installed on your Roku.
 Open Peacock, and log in with the credentials you used to subscribe to the service.
 Search for “2022 Olympics” and watch.

 If you need more information, see our review of Peacock for more details.

 All the streaming services below provide access to NBC and USA.
 You can also use your account credentials from each service to unlock all the Winter Olympic content available on the NBC Sports App.
 Once you subscribe to one of the services below, see “Watching Freestyle Skiing on The NBC Sports App” down for details on watching Olympic Freestyle Skiing through the app.

 fuboTV offers over 100 live channels, including NBC, USA, CNBC, and more.
 They offer a 1-week free trial, which you can cancel within the trial period and not be charged.
 Your account credentials can be used to link your TV provider to the NBC Sports app.
 Between the app and the live TV channels, you can watch all Freestyle Skiing events at the 2022 Winter Games.
-If you stay on after the trial, the cost is $69.99 per month.
+If you stay on after the trial, the cost is $69.99.
 You can cancel at any time.
 Pay every three months, with no long-term contract.
 FuboTV will also stream events in 4K resolution in the following markets:

 - New York, NY